swcarpentry/python-novice-inflammation/_episodes/09-debugging.md

 ---
-layout: page
-title: Programming with Python
-subtitle: Debugging
+title: Debugging
-minutes: 30
+teaching: 30
+exercises: 0
+questions:
+- "FIXME"
+objectives:
+- "Debug code containing an error systematically."
+- "Identify ways of making code less error-prone and more easily tested."
+keypoints:
+- "FIXME"
 ---
-> ## Learning Objectives {.objectives}
->
-> *   Debug code containing an error systematically.
-> *   Identify ways of making code less error-prone and more easily tested.

 Once testing has uncovered problems, the next step is to fix them.